-- (1) Coarse level: Region-based gamma intensity correction (GIC), followed by - (2) Fine level: Illumination subspace normalization.
+(1) Coarse level: Region-based gamma intensity correction (GIC), followed by

+(2) Fine level: Illumination subspace normalization.

-The algorithm is summarized in Figure 6 while its details are explained in the sections that follow.
+The algorithm is summarized in Fig. 6 while its details are explained in the sections that follow.

-3.3.1 Gamma intensity correction
+3.3.1.
+Gamma intensity correction

-Gamma Intensity Correction (GIC) is a well-known image intensity histogram transformation technique that is used to compensate for global brightness changes [35].
+Gamma Intensity Correction (GIC) is a well-known image intensity histogram transformation technique that is used to compensate for global brightness changes [34].
 It transforms pixel values (normalized to lie in the range [0.0, 1.0]) by exponentiation so as to best match a canonically illuminated image.
-This form of the operator is motivated by non-linear exposure-image intensity response of the pho-
+This form of the operator is motivated by non-linear exposure-image intensity response of the photographic film that it approximates well over a wide range of exposure.
+Formally, given an image I and a canonically illuminated image I_c , the gamma intensity corrected image I is defined as follows: